Oflag II-C: Camp history

 Work on the camp began in October 1939 when 500 Polish prisoners from the September campaign arrived to build the camp, and who lived initially in tents.
 In May 1940 as the building work progressed small groups of Polish officers were transferred in from other POW camps.
 In July 1941 a group of officer-cadets (podchorąży) were brought from Stalag II-A. They were divided among the 25 huts to work as orderlies, in addition to the lower ranks that were already doing this work.
 In April 1942 the last group of Polish officers arrived from Oflag X-C near Lübeck.
 The number of inmates reached its peak of 5,944 officers and 796 orderlies.
-In October 1944 a small number of higher-ranking officers arrived from the Warsaw Uprising.
+In October 1944 some 100 higher-ranking officers of the underground Polish Home Army arrived after the German suppression of the Warsaw Uprising.

 On 28 January 1945 the POWs were assembled and marched westward, but after two days they were liberated by the Soviet Red Army.
 The exception was a group of sick officers evacuated to Oflag II-A, which they reached on 17 March 1945.
 They were liberated there along with fellow sick Belgian officers on 27 April 1945.

 Escapes

 There were several escape attempts, but only two were successful.
 In early 1942 three officers managed to hide inside empty boxes in a truck that was unloading food supplies.
 They were successful.
 On Christmas Eve 1942 a number of officers arranged a fight outside one of the huts.
 While the guards were engaged in breaking up the fight, toward which the searchlights were all directed, three officers managed to cut through the barbed wire and escape from the camp.
 A larger scale attempt was unsuccessful.
 In 1943 a tunnel was being dug from a hut closest to the wires.
 About 150 officers were preparing to get out through it.
 Unfortunately, as the tunnel was within a few metres of its end it was discovered.

+In 1945, Wojciech Trojanowski escaped during the evacuation of the camp.